UMAprotocol/UMIPs/UMIPs/YAMUSDETH Price iden umip.md

 **6. Rounding** - Round to 18 decimal places.

+**7. Notes** - Sushiswap pool to be queried using 1 minute TWAP (time weighted average price).

 <br>

 # RATIONALE

-- Prices are primarily used by Priceless contracts to calculate a synthetic token’s redemptive value in case of liquidation or expiration.
+Prices are primarily used by Priceless contracts to calculate a synthetic token’s redemptive value in case of liquidation or expiration.
 Contract counterparties also use the price index to ensure that sponsors are adequately collateralized.
 More complex computations (like incorporating additional exchanges, calculating a TWAP or VWAP, or imposing price bands, etc.) have the potential to add a greater level of precision and robustness to the definition of this identifier, particularly at settlement of each expiring synthetic token.

 The addition of YAMETH, ETHYAM, YAMUSD, and USDYAM fits into a larger goal of advancing the adoption of the UMA protocol by allowing YAM to be used as collateral for minting derivatives on the Degenerative platform, as well as other UMA based synthetics.
 This furthers adoption of the protocol by encouraging a convergence of capital from different projects and increasing TVL.

 Using the Sushiswap Price should give the most accurate price for YAM/ETH on the market as it has the deepest liquidity.
-All AMM pools should be queried using a 2-hour TWAP to prevent flash-loan attacks and liquidations.
+All AMM pools should be queried using a 1 minute TWAP to prevent flash-loan attacks and liquidations.

 The YAM/USDT pools on Huobi and Gate.io have the most volume.
 Much more than YAM/ETH.